About Personal Requests

 Manage settings for Personal Requests

-- For Secure Requests: You must authenticate on your iOS device to send and read messages, edit notes, manage your calendar, and set reminders using HomePod.
+- Turn on Secure Requests for Notes: You must authenticate on your iOS device to have Siri read notes from your iOS on HomePod.
 This option is selected by default.

-- Never: When your iOS device is home and connected to the same Wi-Fi network as HomePod, then anyone in your home can use HomePod to send and read messages, set reminders, manage your calendar, and edit notes on your iOS device.
+- Never: When your iOS device is home and connected to the same Wi-Fi network as HomePod, then anyone in your home can use HomePod to read notes on your iOS device.